lanl/binding_prediction/README.md

 python run_model.py smiles.txt
 ```

-This will print a list of binding enthalpies for each SMILES in "smiles.smi" with the following format, one per line:
+This will print a list of binding enthalpies for each SMILES in "smiles.txt" with the following format, one per line:

 \<parent SMILES\>,\<child SMILES\>,\<binding enthalpy\>